elektrotehnika/digel-asic-labs-fa24/lab4/README.md

 ### Question 6: Optional PAR

 This question is optional, and it can be done to earn bonus points.
-Run the entire ASIC design flow (RTL simulation, synthesis + STA, place and route, gate-level simulation) for your new designs `gcd_processor` and `gcd_processor_parallel`.
+Run the entire ASIC design flow (RTL simulation, synthesis + STA, place and route, gate-level simulation) for your new designs: `gcd_processor` from Question 3 and `gcd_processor_parallel` from Question 4 or 5.
 Update the `TOP` variable in the Makefile accordingly.
-You may relax the clock period to 20 ns.
 Try to achieve no timing violations and a total number of DRCs less than 20.
+Beware: the routing runtime can be significantly long!

 Commit all relevant source files (`src/*`, `cfg/*`, Makefile) to `ans/Q6/`.
 Also, commit your entire build directories to the `ans/Q6/build` directory.